earth-chris/costa-rica-carbon/README.md

 conda env config vars set IPYTHONDIR=$PWD/ipython
 ```

+## Notebooks

+Once you're in the `carbono` conda environment, run `jupyter notebook` to access and run the notebooks.
+These are organized by the order in which they should be run.

+* `01-data-processing.ipynb` is where the brute-force geospatial data processing occurs, and precedes all modeling.
+* `02-modeling.ipynb` is where the tree height and carbon modeling occurs

 ## Datasets

 All data used here are stored in the team's Google Drive directory under `NASA - Costa Rica/Costa Rica Data/Chris data`.
 Download the following files to run these notebooks: